Robot Monitor Widget UX.UI Design

 (User Flow)

-I created storyboards and journey maps to align on key scenarios, helping the team prioritize simple features that could be delivered within time constraints.
+Additionally, I created storyboards and journey maps to align the team on key scenarios, helping prioritize simple features deliverable within time constraints.

 (Scenario Sketch)